Maciej Kudrycki

-Maciej Kudrycki (born 15 September 1974) is a former Polish footballer who played as a goalkeeper.
+Maciej Kudrycki (born 15 September 1974) is a Polish former professional footballer who played as a goalkeeper.
 Skrzyński spent the majority of his professional playing career playing between the second and fourth divisions, making one appearance in the Ekstraklasa with Jagiellonia Białystok.
 Kudrycki's playing career spanned 25 years saw him playing for 16 different teams over 23 different spells, including seven spells with the Jagiellonia first and second teams.
 Kudrycki's career saw him playing in Poland, Finland, Sweden, and the US.

 Biography

 Early years

 Kudrycki was born in Białystok and started playing football with his local club Jagiellonia Białystok.
 While in the Jagiellonia youth teams Kudrycki was a part of the team that won the Polish Junior Championship in 1992.
-For the 1992–93 season Kudrycki played with the Jagiellonia II team in the III liga, and after making 4 appearances over the course of the season he joined the first team the season after, but after a few weeks of failing to make an appearance in the league a move elsewhere was sorted out for the player.
+For the 1992–93 season, Kudrycki played with the Jagiellonia Białystok II team in the III liga, and after making four appearances over the course of the season, he joined the first team the season after, but after a few weeks of failing to make an appearance in the league a move elsewhere was sorted out for the player.
 He joined Włókniarz Białystok for the 1994–95 season and KP Wasilków for the 1995–96 season, with moves possibly being a loan deals.
 With Włókniarz he made 23 appearances, and with Wasilków he made 21 appearances.
-After two seasons away Kudrycki returned to Jagiellonia and broke into the first team for the first time.
-In his first season as a regular with Jagiellonia the team suffered relegation to the III liga.
-Kudrycki stayed with the team for the following season, again being a starter, but with the team failing to succure an immediate return to the II liga Kudrycki left to join ŁKS Łomża.
-After only 6 months with ŁKS Łomża he caught the attention of I liga side Stomil Olsztyn, with Kudrycki joining the top division side in early 1998.
+After two seasons away, Kudrycki returned to Jagiellonia and broke into the first team for the first time.
+In his first season as a regular with Jagiellonia, the team suffered relegation to the III liga.
+Kudrycki stayed with the team for the following season, again being a starter, but with the team failing to succure an immediate return to the II liga, Kudrycki left to join ŁKS Łomża.
+After only six months with ŁKS Łomża, he caught the attention of I liga side Stomil Olsztyn, with Kudrycki joining the top division side in early 1998.